tabreturn/tabreturn.github.io/_posts/2018-07-01-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <figcaption>Given that the values are random, the Console output will appear different each time you run the sketch.</figcaption>
 </figure>

 The next step is to generate one hundred random values.
-Rather than displaying them as a long list in the Console area, plot them in a line in the display window:
+Rather than print a long list in the Console area, plot them as a series of points along the same y-axis:

 {% highlight py %}
 ...